New TCS rate from April 1, 2025: Get Ready to Shell Out more money!

 Exceptions:-

 Planning an Overseas Trip/Investing in Foreign Stocks, Mutual Funds or Collecting Artwork and High-value Items Investments such as Property and Sculptures?
-Be prepared to Remit more from October 1
+Spend more from April 1

-The Indian government has now decided to increase the TCS (Tax Collected at Source) on foreign remittances under the Liberalised Remittance Scheme (LRS).
-Investing in immovable or movable assets abroad, such as property, foreign stocks, mutual funds, or even bonds abroad, would come under the purview of 20 percent TCS.
-Be ready to remit a higher amount as the Budget 2023-24 has enhanced the tax-collection at source (TCS) on foreign remittance through Liberalised Remittance Scheme (LRS) to 20 percent from the existing 5 percent.
-But investments, gifts, and foreign tours exceeding Rs 7 lakh in a year would be impacted starting October 1, 2023.
+In 2023, the Indian government decided to increase the TCS (Tax Collected at Source) on foreign remittances under the Liberalised Remittance Scheme (LRS).
+Investing in immovable or movable assets abroad, such as property, foreign stocks, mutual funds, or even bonds, would now come under the purview of a 20 percent TCS.
+Be prepared to remit a higher amount, as the Budget 2023-24 has raised the TCS on foreign remittances through the LRS to 20 per cent from the existing 5 per cent.
+Additionally, effective April 1, 2025, the annual TCS threshold under LRS will be increased from ₹7 lakh to ₹10 lakh per financial year.

 Investing in Foreign Stocks, Mutual Funds, or Bonds Abroad